WP Simple Membership Members Login Widget post shows you the members login widget, members profile page and much more.

 Members Login Menu

 - Member Login

-- Password Reset = Note: You can customize the e-mail sent to the member.
-Check the following documentation to learn more.
+- Password Reset = Note: To customize the email sent to the member and if you receive two emails notifications, the following documentation can help you.

 - Profile = Note: The Profile page content will be hidden, unless you log in as a member.